joeynmt/joeynmt/README.md

   ```
   $ python -m joeynmt translate configs/small.yaml
   ```
   You'll be prompted to type an input sentence.
-JoeyNMT will then translate with the model specified in `--ckpt` or the config file.
+Joey NMT will then translate with the model specified in `--ckpt` or the config file.

   > :bulb: **Tip**